 The problems associated with the implementation of the target construction technique are several.
-These include the determination of the target cost (or target cost band), the identification of the costs linked to capacity construction efficiency and within management control, the determination of the savings retention fraction when actual costs are below target costs (and the cost recovery fraction when actual costs exceed target costs), the choice of whether construction cost performance should be linked to

-Assessing the Applicability of Selected Financial Incentive Regulation Methods - Chapter 3 rate of return or to rates, and the specification of the options to be considered by management (for example, wholesale purchases, leasing of capacity).
+These include the determination of the target cost (or target cost band), the identification of the costs linked to capacity construction efficiency and within management control, the determination of the savings retention fraction when actual costs are below target costs (and the cost recovery fraction when actual costs exceed target costs), the choice of whether construction cost performance should be linked to rate of return or to rates, and the specification of the options to be considered by management (for example, wholesale purchases, leasing of capacity).